tscircuit/prompt-benchmarks/benchmarks/results.md

 ### Questions and Responses
 - The circuit includes a 555 timer IC
   - Expected: true
-  - Actual: false
+  - Actual: true
 - The LED blinks at a frequency of 1 Hz
   - Expected: true
   - Actual: false
 - The circuit uses a resistor and capacitor to set the timing
   - Expected: true
-  - Actual: false
+  - Actual: true
 - The LED is connected directly to the 555 timer output
   - Expected: false
-  - Actual: false
+  - Actual: true
 ### Score
-0
+2

 ## Problem